 In my quest to make my home as natural and non-toxic as possible, naturally I wondered whether I could make bleach at home.
 Chlorine bleach is nasty stuff, and short of a major catastrophe where it be required for purifying water for survival, I don’t want it anywhere in my home.

 But the question is – homemade bleach is great for whitening laundry, as Jillee at One Good Thing and Robin at Thank Your Body have shown, but what about cleaning?
+Have I been wrong about chlorine bleach?
 Can a homemade version be as effective as chlorine?

 The long answer – yes, but with different recipes for laundry and cleaning if you really want to knock out viruses, not just mold and bacteria.

 WHY on earth would you want to make your own bleach?